 Additionally, German law limits the amount punters can wager on sports to €1000 per week.
 Whilst that sounds like a lot, for even casual bettors, this handle is inadequate for frequent small-money wagering.
 For high rollers, it’s a downright joke.
 Online, offshore books don’t suffer from these issues.

 Further, when you wager on sports domestically, you are locked into your region with many bettors who are likely to favour the home team.
 This drives up odds prices and limits your payouts.
-Offshore books have punters from the Americas, Canada, and many European nations all putting money on the same lines, keeping the action balanced and the payouts high.
+Offshore books for Canadians and some European nations have punters all putting money on the same lines, keeping the action balanced and the payouts high.